 Figure 5 compares the fraction of single males at each age in the model and in the data.
 The model generates a good fit both in terms of the level of marriages that take place and also their timing.
 In the estimation, we only target the life cycle profile of single males, not females.
 Figure 6 plots the fraction of single females at each age both in the model and in the data.
-Given the symmetry across genders in the model, the model counterpart of this statistic is essentially the same as the ones for males in Figure 5, adjusted by the age gap in marriage.
-However, this is not necessarily true for the data.
-The fact that the model is able to match the fraction of single females at each age for both 1970 and 2000 guarantees that the assumption of a constant age gap in marriage is not too restrictive.
+The similarity of the model and data in this dimension validates the simplifying assumption that men marry women 2 years younger than themselves.